waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Archived & Falsified Hypotheses
 - **Victory Road 3F Puzzle:** Attempted a solution from `puzzle_strategist_agent` which proved to be flawed, resulting in an unsolvable puzzle state.
 Confirmed unsolvable by the corrected agent, necessitating a retreat to reset the puzzle.

-# VII.
-Self-Reflection Insights (Turn 126679)
-- **Potential Confirmation Bias:** I may be overly focused on the boulder puzzles as the only path forward.
-I have been neglecting other potential routes, like the unvisited warp at (27, 9) on Victory Road 3F.
-- **Contingency Plan:** If I get stuck on a puzzle, my next action will be to investigate alternative routes like unvisited warps.